 In hindsight, I’d unwittingly been meditating and achieving temporary inner peace in the world’s biggest float tank.
 Whoops!

 Meditation seems trendier than ever, nowadays.
-I hadn’t paid much attention to it before, but it really did do wonders for my mood, happiness, soul, aura, whatever.
-Again, you don’t need to work on a cruise ship to physically and mentally travel to your Happy Place.
+I hadn’t paid much attention to it before, but it really did wonders for my mood, happiness, soul, aura, et al. Again, you don’t need to work on a cruise ship to physically and mentally travel to your Happy Place.
 It’s just, I can say without a trace of insincerity that I feel like a different person after my meditative impressions of flotsam, and, yearn though I may, I have yet to regain that feeling back here ‘on land’.

 Also, I pretended to be a mermaid a lot.
 It was awesome.